TaitoUnited/taito-cli/docs/tutorial/03-version-control.md

 - You should rebase your feature branch with the `dev` branch before merging or creating a pull-request.
 It is recommended to squash some of your commits during rebase to keep a clean version history.
+- You should run all tests before merging or creating a pull-request.
 - You should delete a feature branch once it is no longer needed.

 Hotfix branches: